ndresx/redux-ops/docs/Selectors.md

 ## `getOpById(state, id)`

 Returns the Operation that matches a given `id`.
-Returns `undefined` if no matching Operation can be found.
+Returns `undefined` if no matching Operation are found.

 Also available as [utility](Utility.md#getopbyidops-id) function.

 ## `getOpByIds(state, ids)`

 Returns Operations that match a given array of `ids`.
-Returns an empty `object` if no matching Operations can be found.
+Returns an empty `object` if no matching Operations are found.

 Also available as [utility](Utility.md#getopbyidsops-ids) function.

 ## `searchOps(state, query)`

 Returns Operations that match a given `query` in `string`/`RegEx` format.
-Returns an empty `object` if no matching Operations can be found.
+Returns an empty `object` if no matching Operations are found.

 Also available as [utility](Utility.md#searchopsops-query) function.